Public Policy matters!

 Indian Government and Politics: B L Fadia: This book by B L Fadia is a kind of guide book for the section on Indian Government and Politics.
 It almost covers the whole syllabus.
 It is a quite methodical and full of text, so it can help you to summarize or to have many view points on a particular issue.
 However, the book is quite boring.

 Indian Government and Politics: A S Narang: This book is very similar to B L Fadia’s book.
 However, two things are different: one is that the book is quite old, so it is not updated as per current happenings and the second thing is that the writing style is totally different as compared to the B L Fadia’s book.
-Just have this book to get an idea of how the author has written on a particular issue.
+Just have this book to understand how the author has written on a particular issue.
 It’s not compulsory to buy.

-Series of Books by Subhash Kashyap: Subhash Kashyap is a well known political scientist, India Constitution expert and a distinguished scholar and a writer.
-He has written extensively on parliament, the constitution of India and Indian political system.
-His books on Indian Constitution and Parliament gives you a lucid perspective on legal and political issues which helps in writing answers for mains examination.
+Series of Books by Subhash Kashyap: Subhash Kashyap is a well-known political scientist, Indian Constitution expert, distinguished scholar, and writer.
+He has written extensively on parliament, the constitution of India, and the Indian political system.
+His books on Indian Constitution and Parliament give you a lucid perspective on legal and political issues which helps in writing answers for the main examination.
 I would highly recommend reading these books if anyone has taken PSIR as an optional for the Civil Services Examination.

 The Oxford Companion to Politics in India: Niraja Gopal Jayal & Pratap Bhanu Mehta This book is very important and highly recommended.
-It can help you to analyze the important issues of Indian politics.
-This book is divided into eight parts comprehensively covering all important issues starting from the institutions, the society, political processes, ideological contestations, social movements, political economy and different ways of looking at Indian Politics.
-I would recommend this book reading as many times as you can and if possible also make notes from this book that will be useful for revision just before the mains examination.
+It can help you to analyze the critical issues of Indian politics.
+This book is divided into eight parts comprehensively covering all essential issues starting from the institutions, the society, political processes, ideological contestations, social movements, political economy, and different ways of looking at Indian Politics.
+I would recommend this book reading as many times as you can and if possible also make notes from this book that will be useful for revision just before the main examination.

-Miscellaneous: (Highly Recommended) : The Indian Government and Politics section of the PSIR optional is quite dynamic and also need a lot of analysis and interlinking of many concepts for better understanding.
-So, I will also recommend reading unconventional books on Indian politics, history and memoirs or autobiography of politicians to understand the political dynamics and the nuances of Indian politics.
+Miscellaneous: (Highly Recommended): The Indian Government and Politics section of the PSIR optional is quite dynamic and also needs a lot of analysis and interlinking of many concepts for better understanding.
+So, I will also recommend reading unconventional books on Indian politics, history, and memoirs or autobiographies of politicians to understand the political dynamics and nuances of Indian politics.

 “Will the ‘New Government’ be able to achieve the goal of “Health for All”?